 Scheduling YouTube Ads

-Optimizing your bidding may be one of the most important things you can do to keep your advertising campaign running smoothly and successfully.
+Optimizing your bidding can be one of the most important things you can do to keep your advertising campaign running smoothly and successfully.
 Too quickly and all too often, a campaign can spin out of control when the bids aren’t monitored and controlled regularly.
 How you optimize your bids and bidding strategies will depend on your end goals and budget, but it’s a definite must for anyone wanting a positive outcome from advertising on YouTube.

 Another optimization opportunity, if you haven’t taken advantage of it already, is frequency capping.
 This is how many times a unique user can see your ad over a certain amount of time.
-I’m sure you can think of at least one commercial or ad that you’ve seen countless times, and continue to get annoyed with each time you see it.
+I’m sure you can think of at least one commercial or ad that you’ve seen countless times and continue to get annoyed with each time you see it.
 With frequency capping, the chances of this happening to a viewer with your campaign are decreased—and don’t forget that response tends to drop-off when frequency gets too high.

-On top of all the data for your advertising campaign within AdWords, you also have access to video data within YouTube.
+On top of all the data for your advertising campaign within Google Ads, you also have access to video data within YouTube.
 YouTube offers YouTube Analytics, a place for you to see user engagement for your videos.
-With YouTube Analytics, you’re able to see earnings reports.
-These help you track the revenue driven by your campaign.
+With YouTube Analytics, you’re able to see earnings reports, which can help you track the revenue driven by your campaign if you have this setup within Google Analytics.
 You can also see the length to which a viewer watched your video, where they dropped off or “hit skip,” and even where they paused or rewound your video.
-Likes, dislikes, comments, favorites and shares can all be tracked within YouTube Analytics.
-YouTube Analytics also offers the Traffic Sources report, showing you where your traffic came from, whether it be YouTube Search, YouTube Thumbnails, or even specific social networks.
+Likes, dislikes, comments, favorites, and shares can all be tracked within YouTube Analytics.
+Also available is the the Traffic Sources report, showing you where your traffic came from, whether it be YouTube Search, YouTube Thumbnails, or even specific social networks.